thismre/CursorMagnifier/README.md

 ---

 ## Important
-The green "Code → Download ZIP" button downloads the source tree, not the application.
+The "Code → Download ZIP" button downloads the source tree, not the application.
 If you want to run CursorMagnifier, you must download the Release ZIP from the link above.

 ### What’s the difference?